ofou/ofou.github.io/README.md

 ![](static/images/profile.png){width="50%"}

-I'm a Software Engineer with a background in Artificial Intelligence (AI) and Machine Learning (ML) who like to turn complex ideas into practical applications.
-I previously worked as an AI Engineer and Developer Advocate, building AI-powered products such as [Kilo Code] coding agent, [Emergent Mind] RAG systems for CS research, and scalable web applications for various startups.
+I'm a Software Engineer with a passion for Artificial Intelligence (AI) and Machine Learning (ML) who likes to turn complex ideas into practical applications.
+I previously worked as a music producer, then pivoted into AI Engineering and Developer Advocate, building AI-powered products like [Kilo Code] coding agent, [Emergent Mind] RAG systems for CS research, and scalable web applications for various startups.
+I'm currently available for hiring, consulting, or collaboration.

-### What I Do
+#### What I Do

-1. _Build production-ready AI solutions_
+1. _Build production-ready AI/ML products_
-2. _Do fundamental research in the intersection of neuroscience and AI_
+2. _Consulting and training in AI/ML for startups and enterprises_
-3. _Create technical content from docs to documentaries_
+3. _Create technical content from internal docs to videos_

-I'm passionate about the intersection of neuroscience and AI, and exploring models like brain organoids, artificial intelligence, and brain-computer interfaces to better understand cognition itself.
+4. _Independent research in AI, neuroscience, and machine learning_

 I also enjoy [making music], contributing to [open-source] projects, learning Mandarin (你好), and exploring new places around the world.

-### Let's Connect
+#### Let's Connect

 Reach out via [X], [LinkedIn], or [omar@olivares.cl] to discuss your next project or just to chat about technology.

 [Emergent Mind]: https://www.emergentmind.com
 [Kilo Code]: https://kilocode.ai